xuankimtran/docs-1/pages/katalon-analytics/docs/kt-op-installation.md

 3. Copy the **Machine ID** on Activate TestOps screen to generate the license for your machine.

 4. Login to TestOps Cloud to generate the offline license for TestOps On-Premise.
-Learn more in this [document]().
+[Learn more]().

 5. Import license to the TestOps On-Premise Activation Screen and click **Activate**.